hristochr/SharePoint-code-snippets/README.md

 ## SharePoint conditional form fields

 ### Instructions:
-+ Write your script with the required conditiona logic.
++ Write your script with the required conditional logic.
 It must always add its event listener and form associations.
 Check the sample here.
-+ Upload your script to Site Assets.
++ Upload your script to Site Assets in SP.
-+ Register a new custom action.
-Run this script in the browser console. (check the comments inside first and edit accordingly).
++ Register a new custom action by running this script in the browser console. (check the comments inside first and edit accordingly).
 + Enjoy.